raincchio/HRM-mini/README.md

 ### 📦 Step 2: Install Dependencies

-To install the necessary dependencies, follow the appropriate instructions from [PyTorch's installation guide](https://pytorch.org/get-started/locally/).
-Ensure you have the `requirements.txt` file in your project directory, then run:
+Make sure the requirements.txt file is in your project directory.
+Then, first install PyTorch by following the appropriate installation steps from [PyTorch's installation guide](https://pytorch.org/get-started/locally/), and install the remaining dependencies by running:

 ```bash
 pip install -r requirements.txt